Middletown and Hummelstown Railroad: U.S. Route 322 restriction

 Though M&H owns all trackage between its two namesake towns, it only regularly operated as far north as Indian Echo Caverns until 2011.
 U.S. Route 322, a four-lane limited-access highway, lies between Indian Echo Caverns and the town of Hummelstown, where M&H connects with Norfolk Southern Railway's (NS) Harrisburg Line.
 PennDOT restricted M&H to just 12 crossings per year.
 However, M&H had requested additional crossing allowances and was willing to install additional crossing safety hardware.

 Freight business is minimal on M&H, primarily due to the restricted access to NS in Hummelstown.
 M&H has stated that this restriction greatly hampers growing freight potential.
 PennDOT said it believes more discussion regarding warning devices for the crossing is needed given the volume and type of traffic on Route 322.
 In addition, the Hummelstown Borough Council has expressed "not in my backyard" concerns with having additional freight trains passing through town.

 2011 flood damage

-Historic flooding in September 2011 from Tropical Storm Lee damaged significant parts of the railway along Swatara Creek, including completely washing out one approach to the bridge crossing the creek.
+Historic flooding in September 2011 from Tropical Storm Lee damaged significant parts of the railway along Swatara Creek, including completely washing out the northern approach to the bridge crossing the creek.
 Repairs have been estimated to cost between $250,000 and $300,000, and thus the route stops short and no longer reaches Indian Echo Caverns or Hummelstown.